Table of Contents[Hide][Show]

 Do I Need a Passport to fly to Hawaii?

-Do you need a Real ID to go to Hawaii?
+Do you need a Real ID to fly to Hawaii?

 What is a Real ID and how do you get one?

-It’s very easy to tell if you have a Real ID drivers license.
-If your license has a gold star (or one of the other marking shown below) in the top right corner, then you are compliant and have a REAL ID license.
+It’s very easy to tell if you have a Real ID driver’s license.
+If your license has a gold star (or one of the other markings shown below) in the top right corner, then you are compliant and have a REAL ID license.
 If not, you need to go to your State’s Department of Motor Vehicles and apply for a new Real ID Compliant Drivers License.

 The REAL ID Act enacted the 9/11 Commission’s recommendation that the Federal Government “set standards for the issuance of sources of identification, such as driver’s licenses.”
 The Act established minimum security standards for state-issued driver’s licenses and identification cards and prohibits certain federal agencies from accepting “for official purposes” licenses and identification cards from states that do not meet these standards.
 These “official purposes” include: